Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

  * The editor has additional options
    - changing abi field types
    - using various fuzzers to generate data
-   - performs as little error checking as possible (within limitations of being able to se
+   - performs as little error checking as possible (within limitations of being able to serialize)
+   - includes many features to modify the request
+ * requests can be sent in batches/loops.
+WARNING: this can quickly deplete funds.